OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression/Data_postprocessing/Privacy_check_part2/README.md

 # Privacy check (Part 2)

+*Please read the following to make sure this step is relevant with the target analysis and coherent for the dataset at hand.*

 The allows a covariate-node to verify privacy-preserving properties when disclosing results such as estimates, standard errors and p-values.
 The algorithm VALORIS is assumed to have been run (see Original paper for details).